FAMOUS INTERNATIONAL PLAYBOYS: THE SANDERS CHUKKA BOOTS

 Much of this comes down to his personal charisma as much as it does his wardrobe, but for the man who wants to emulate his style, it is worth noting that there were key pieces he returned to, time and time again.
 Heavy knit, shawl collar cardigans, light coloured chino trousers, and - more often than not - a pair of snuff suede chukka boots.

-These particular chukka boots featured a distinctive, thick crepe sole and it was this characteristic sole that set these apart from many of the other chukka boots that were available at the time.
+This particular footwear featured a distinctive, thick crepe sole and it was this characteristic that set them apart from many of the other similar styles that were available at the time.